jlreedNIC/ccx-lexer-project/ccx_parser_spec.md

-Your lexer shall open a file provided on the command-line, discover the lexemes found in the file, classify each lexeme, and print out each lexeme and its classification to the output file named with the same name as the input file with “.lexer” as the last part of the name.
+Your lexer shall open a file provided on the command-line, discover the lexemes found in the file, classify each lexeme, and print out each lexeme and its classification to the output file named with the same name as the input file with “.lexer.out” as the last part of the name.
 Your lexer shall classify each lexeme found in a given source file into one of 8 categories.

 These categories are: